knightsUCF/CarRacing/Log.md

+# Edge Case - Waiting Before Driving

+What if the player simply waits with acceleration of 0, and velocity of 0.
+Then the first wave of cars are spawned and those continue forward.
+Well, even though they are moving at a constant speed, once the player then speeds up, and the new wave of cars are spawned, what if they are spawned on top of each other?

+We can fix this with having a garbage collector helper.
+If we detect than any two cars are within some collider distance of each other, then destroy one, and leave the other.
+By the time the player catches up for the next wave of cars spawned, that would have already happened ahead of him.

 # Add Invincibility Mode for Testing

 Everytime we check whether to destroy the car, in there check the state of the invicibility mode.
 Build this out as a button toggle.